 Biodiversity

-Nature and biodiversity underpin life on Earth; however, ecosystems are in decline in the EU as well as globally, putting the ‘services’ they provide us with – from clean air to flood protection – at risk.
-The EU Birds and Habitats Directives (together called the ‘Nature Directives’) protect habitats and species in Europe.
+Nature and biodiversity underpin life on Earth but are under increasing pressure from urban expansion, landscape fragmentation, agriculture, and forestry land use[1].
+Ecosystems are in decline in the EU as well as globally, putting at risk the ‘services’ they provide us with – from clean air to flood protection.
+The EU Birds and Habitats Directives (together called the ‘Nature Directives’) protect threatened habitats and species in Europe.
 The EU’s Biodiversity Strategy goes further and aims to halt the ongoing loss of biodiversity and ecosystem services in Europe and supports the EU’s global commitments for biodiversity protection.

-Milieu has in-depth knowledge of the Nature Directives and their implementation, as we prepared the background study for the European Commission’s Fitness Check of this legislation.
+Milieu has in-depth knowledge of the Nature Directives and their implementation and we have provided EU institutions with legal support on biodiversity and natural resources.
+We prepared the Study for the European Commission’s Fitness Check of this legislation and an analysis of the implementation of the species protection rules under the Nature Directives and their integration into the agriculture and forestry policies.
 In other work, we have assessed the financial aspects of biodiversity conservation in the EU, including public investment funding options, and we have carried out analytical work on natural capital accounting.
-Moreover, we have provided EU institutions with legal support on biodiversity and natural resources.
+Moreover, we are working on a few forestry projects where nature-based solutions are at the core of their objectives (see section Forest on our website).

 The Zoos Directive (1999/22/EC) seeks to strengthen the work of Europe’s zoos for biodiversity conservation, research and awareness-raising.